rbouch85/university_clustering/README.md

 The steps involved include:
 1. Loading data from a .csv file
 2. Cleaning data
-3. Visually exploring the distribution of some of the features
+3. Running some manual checks to confirm value distributions and data types
-4. Calculating the Gower's distances between schools
+4. Calculating the Gower's distances between schools, saving the matrix to a .csv
-5. Creating an executing a function to identify schools similar to an input school
+5. Identifying the top 10 most similar schools to the input school, saving the output as a .csv

 ### Data
 This uses datafrom the U.S. Department of Education College Scorecard.

 Data can be downloaded [here](https://collegescorecard.ed.gov/data/), and the documentation is available [here](https://collegescorecard.ed.gov/data/documentation/).

-A note that the original dataset is just over 100MB.
-GitHub does not like files of this size, so the repository has a reduced dataset (with less columns but all the schools).
-The original notebook contains the step on which columns were retained from the original dataset.
+_A note that the original dataset is just over 100MB.
+GitHub does not like files of this size, so the repository has a reduced dataset (with less columns but all the schools) saved in the data folder.
+The original jupyter notebook contains the step on which columns were retained from the original dataset._

 ### Environment & Packages
 Specifics are included in the requirements.txt file.